JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 This paper {% cite Oby2025 %} presented some surprising facts about neural dynamics.
 One key question the authors are interested is whether the sequential representation or computation that neural population could perform is temporally locked.
 The critical assumption is that if neural dynamics does reflect the underlying connectivity, then it should be robust and difficult to alter.
 More specifically, they tested if such neural population patterns could be produced but in a __reversed__ time ordering and the results show otherwise: even when the animals were presented with different visual feedback or strong incentive to change the time order (for example, reversing the time course) of the neural activities, the temporal evolution of the neural dynamics is still robust and difficult to violate (thought I think the claim might be too strong.
 See more in the discussions).

 ## Different views of the high dimeensional neural space
 Note that unlike many previous BCI works, neural activities are mapped to curosr __positions__ directly instead of velocities.
 The modeling framework is similar to {% cite Sadtler2014 %}, in that high dimensional neural activities (~ $$90D$$) are mapped into $$10D$$ latents by $$GPFA$$ (instead of simply $$FA$$ in {% cite Sadtler2014 %}), and then build corresponding linear maps from $$10D$$ latent factors to $$2D$$ cursor positions using different maps.
 Since each map is a linear projection of latent factors to $$2D$$ space, it is geoemtrically equivalant to observing the high dimensional signals from a specified angle.
 The key ingredient of this paper is that the authors found if with some linear $$2D$$ mapping/projection, the neural trajectories are readily flexible and reversible, whereas some other views robustly exhibited no significant change even if the monkeys were inspired to alter the neural trajectories.
-There're two mappings the authors emphasizd, one is called "movement-intention" (MoveInt) mapping, under which the monkeys could intuitively control the cursor to move between two diametrically placed targets $$A$$ and $$B$$.
-Indeed, under MoveInt, the neural trajectories (equivalent to cursor motion here) could go back and forth between $$A$$ and $$B$$ with significant overlapping.
-This might lead readers to believe that the neural dyanmcis are also reversible.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0 text-center">